NCAS-CMS/cf-python/docs/source/tutorial.rst

    Constructs:
    {'cellmethod1': <CF CellMethod: domainaxis3: maximum>}

-As each of these methods returns a `cf.Constructs` instance, it is easy to perform further filters on their results:
+As each of these methods returns a `cf.Constructs` instance, further filters can be performed directly on their results:

 .. code-block:: python
    :caption: *Make selections from previous selections.*